 A back strain refers to muscles or tendons within the back area that have been stretched too far or torn to some degree.
 Muscles are thick bands of tissue that expand and contract to facilitate movement.
 Tendons are fibrous cords of tissue that connect muscles to adjacent bones.
 Injury to tendons or muscles can reduce how much support is provided to your back.

 A back sprain specifically refers to stretches or tears that affect ligaments in your back.
 Ligaments are the tough bands of tissue that connect adjacent bones together within your joints.
 When the ligaments of your back are stretched too far, a sprain may occur.
 Affecting the lower back, lumbar sprains are the most common type of back sprain.

 Pain, bruising, and swelling are characteristic symptoms of both strains and sprains.
 With a back strain, damage to the tendon may trigger muscle spasms.
 With a back sprain, you may experience limited movement around the affected joint.

 Treating Back Strains and Sprains

 Most back strains and sprains will respond well to non-surgical treatments like the application of heat and ice or initial rest.
 If a strain or sprain is severe, image testing will be done to identify the extent of the damage or injury.
-Back surgery may be necessary to repair torn ligaments, tendons, or muscles.
+Los Angeles spine surgery may be necessary to repair torn ligaments, tendons, or muscles.

 Regardless of whether you sustain a back strain or sprain, it’s not something that should be ignored.
 Your risk of sustaining a strain or sprain can be reduced by taking the time to do a proper warm-up before exercising, lifting with your legs rather than your back, and being mindful of your posture while sitting and standing.